Working in Australia

 Your Work Rights

 Pay rates and workplace conditions are set by Australian law.
-All people working in Australia, including those from overseas, have rights and protections at work.
+All people working in Australia, including those from overseas (and on student visas) have rights and protections at work.
 These cannot be taken away by contracts or agreements.
 If you have questions about your pay and conditions while in Australia, you can contact the Fair Work Ombudsman for free help.